SpotOnInc/helmcharts/monochart/README_HPA.md

 This document walks you through an example of enabling HorizontalPodAutoscaler to automatically manage scale for an example web app.
 This example workload is Apache httpd running some PHP code

+NOTE: on kOps clusters, only the CPU metric `targetCPUUtilizationPercentage` is supported.

 ## Default Values

 |Key|Value|